franciscomatos/Message-Board-IAED-P1/README.md

 ### Compiling

-Download the .zip and compile the 'main.c' file using the following options:
+Download the .zip and compile the 'main.c' file using the following command:

 ```
 $ gcc -Wall -o proj1 main.c